Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/overview.md

 A user identifies the actor sending the current request.
 Users are identified by Kong via the `user_token` element, sent to the Admin API as a request header.
-A user is assigned one or more Roles, the permissions of which determine what resources the user has access to.
-Users can be quickly enabled or disabled via the `enabled` flag on the User entity in the Admin API.
-This allows Kong administrators to quickly enable and disable users without removing their tokens or metadata.
+A user is assigned one or more Roles, the permissions of which determine what resources the user is allowed access.
+Users can be quickly enabled or disabled via the `enabled` flag on the User entity in the Admin API; this allows Kong administrators to quickly enable and disable users without removing their tokens or metadata.